Will-mac/2017-au-govhack/README.md

 1. Install [nvm](https://github.com/creationix/nvm#installation)(Unix) or [nvm](https://github.com/coreybutler/nvm-windows)(Windows)
     *   Install Node with `nvm i --lts`
 2. Install [Yarn](https://yarnpkg.com/en/docs/install)
+3. Clone this repo and cd into it, then run `nvm use`
-3. `yarn global add firebase-tools`
+4. `yarn global add firebase-tools`
-4. Navigate to the repo and run `firebase login`
+5. Navigate to the repo and run `firebase login`
-5. Run `yarn build-all` to install all dependencies
+6. Run `yarn build-all` to install all dependencies

 ### Development of App
 *   `yarn dev` - start development